 Isn’t it true that you’re terrified of thinking about the poverty that can come because of the depreciation in your material assets?

-We can convert the probability of happening of certain events in our favor by creating plans and taking enough precautions, but never can we be sure of a specific outcome.
+We can convert the probability of certain events in our favor by creating plans and taking enough precautions, but we can never be sure of a specific outcome.
 We’ve to get ready to face any consequence of our actions.

 To worry about the future without doing anything to prevent the consequences of our past mistakes is insanity.
 We’ve to understand the probabilistic phenomenon of life.
 Nothing is certain.
 It all depends on the variables we put consciously or unconsciously in association with the random interference of Nature.